riverkusmon/cs260/README.md

 - I learned how to use grids
 - I learned how to use css for image manipulation
 - I learned how much better css makes a site look

+## Startup react learnings
+- i learned how to deploy a react app to AWS
+-